 Solution: Each mentioned problem with outsourcing should be dealt with piecemeal.
-Some of them are to be taken care of at the vendor selection stage.
-Minimize such issues by hiring a partner with the culture, language, and time zone close to yours.
+Some of them must be taken care of at the vendor selection stage.
+Minimize such issues by hiring a partner with a culture, language, and time zone close to yours.
 Or make sure from the outset that the outsourcer of your choice can adjust to your requirements, work ethic, and schedule.

 You can’t.
 Since most customers don’t have any expertise to monitor the development process and see whether the vendor does everything right (that is the main reason they outsource, in fact), quality assessment is one of the trickiest things about software development outsourcing.

 Solution: Quality risks are essentially mitigated by choosing a competent outsourcer.
 Before signing a contract, you should make sure your future partner has the skills and experience to handle this particular task.
 If a company has an excellent record in app development, hiring it to build a banking solution would be an imprudent step indeed.

 Moreover, all deliverables are to be spelled out in the contract to clearly realize the look, feel, and functioning of the final product.
 And meticulous testing of all aspects of it is a sine qua non.